-The Office of Inspector General contracted with Ernst & Young LLP (EY), an independent certified public accounting firm, to audit the financial statements of the Single-Employer and Multiemployer Program Funds administered by the Pension Benefit Guaranty Corporation (PBGC) as of and for the years ended September 30, 2024 and 2023.
+The Office of Inspector General contracted with Ernst & Young LLP (EY), an independent certified public accounting firm, to audit the limited purpose financial statements of the Single-Employer and Multiemployer Program Funds administered by the Pension Benefit Guaranty Corporation (PBGC) as of and for the years ended September 30, 2024 and 2023.
+EY conducted the audit for the purpose of forming opinions on the financial statements that collectively comprise PBGC's financial statements.
+The Supplemental Information is presented in the report for purposes of additional analysis and is not a required part of the financial statements.
 EY conducted the audit in accordance with the auditing standards generally accepted in the United States of America (GAAS), the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), and in accordance with the provisions of OMB Bulletin No. 24-02, Audit Requirements for Federal Financial Statements.